julianthome/joanaudit/README.md

 git submodule update
 ```

 The Joana sources are available in the *./modules/joana* directory then.
-Let us assume, one would like to analyze the JAR archive *foo.jar*, the following steps can be perfomed:
+Let us assume, one would like to analyze the JAR archive *foo.jar*, the following steps can be performed:

 ## Listing possible entrypoints

-Every function can be defined as entrypint.
+Every function can be defined as entrypoint.
 Per default, JoanAudit searches for entrypoints that are configured in the *entrypoints.xml* section of the configuration file *config.xml*.

 ``` bash
 java -jar JoanAudit.jar -jbd ../modules/joana/ -arch foo.jar -lept -cfg config.xml -cp "lib.jar"
 ```

 The *jbd* option points the the location of the joana directory.
 The option *arch* is devoted to the JAR archive of the program to be analyzed.
-The *lept* options is usef for printing out all entrypoints that are present in the application.
-The generic entrypoints that are present in the configuraiton file are used as filters.
+The *lept* options is used for printing out all entrypoints that are present in the application.
+The generic entrypoints that are present in the configuration file are used as filters.
 The *cp*
 option is used for defining libraries that have to be or that should be included for constructing the SDG.
 In case
 of multiple libraries, one can separate them using *':'*.
 A possible output from JoanAudit might look as follows: